mddazure/azure-vwan-security-microhack/README.md

 # Introduction
 This MicroHack demontrates the newly released [Routing Intent and Routing Policies](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies) capabilities in Azure Virtual WAN.
 It is a sequel to [Routing in Azure Virtual WAN MicroHack](https://github.com/mddazure/azure-vwan-microhack), and it is recommended to complete Scenario's 1 - 3 of that MicroHack before starting this one.

 The lab starts with a dual Secured Hub Virtual WAN, with Spoke VNETs connected but no Security Policies configured.

-We will then enable policies to secure Private and Internet traffic through the firewalls in each Hub.
-Next, we add a branch connection (simulated by a VNET with a VPN Gateway).
-Then we add a Network Virtual Appliance in a spoke, and direct traffic outbound to internet through this device in stead of through the hub firewall.
-Finally, we connect a branch location to the NVA through VPN to simulate an SD-WAN, dynamically inject the SD-WAN IP space into VWAN and secure traffic to the SD-WAN connection through the Hub firewalls.
+You will then enable policies to secure Private and Internet traffic through the firewalls in each Hub.
+Next, you add branch connections (simulated by VNETs with a VPN Gateway).

+Then a Network Virtual Appliance in a spoke is added, and direct traffic outbound to internet through this device in stead of through the hub firewall.

+Finally, a branch location is connected to the NVA through VPN to simulate an SD-WAN, dynamically inject the SD-WAN IP space into VWAN and secure traffic to the SD-WAN connection through the Hub firewalls.

 # Objectives
 After completing this MicroHack you will:
-- Understand traffic flow control through Secured Hubs with Azure Firewall
+- Understand traffic flow control through Secured Hubs with Azure Firewall.
-- Know how to enable Routing Intent and Private and Internet Routing Policies
+- Know how to enable Routing Intent and Private and Internet Routing Policies.
-- Know how to leverage the Hub BGP capability to enable an NVA in a spoke
+- Know how to leverage the Hub BGP capability to enable an NVA in a spoke.

 # Lab